Monk Botanical Gardens seeks funding from Weston as naming controversy lingers

 “My father wanted the gardens to be a place of serenity, a place to educate children about nature, a place of beauty for the community to enjoy,” Monk IV wrote.

+Board member Vicki Richmond-Hawkins, in an email late Friday to Wausau Pilot, rejected the accusation that the master plan for the Gardens is off base.
+She pointed to an early three-dimensional model of what the Gardens might look like, crafted by Jeremy Berkley, on display decades ago at the Marathon County Public Library, Central Wisconsin Airport and other locations that Monk III was closely involved with as well as visual renderings representing his goals for the property.

-Members of the Facebook group are encouraging the public to send letters to Tourism Commission members prior to Monday’s meeting and reject the funding if the organization will not commit to retaining the Monk name.
+Members of the Facebook group are encouraging the public to send letters to Tourism Commission members prior to Monday’s meeting and reject the funding.

 The Weston Tourism Commission meets at 4:15 p.m.
 Monday at the Municipal Center, 4747 Camp Phillips Road.

-Note: Editor’s note: This story has been updated to include comments from Monk Gardens Board of Directors members.